google/zetasql/docs/functions-and-operators.md

 WITH AlbumList AS (
   SELECT
     NEW Album(
-      'Beyonce' AS solo,
+      'Alana Yah' AS solo,
-      'Lemonade' AS album_name,
+      'New Moon' AS album_name,
-      ['Sandcastles','Hold Up'] AS song) AS album_col,
+      ['Sandstorm','Wait'] AS song) AS album_col,
     NEW Chart(
       'Billboard' AS chart_name,
       '2016-04-23' AS date,